staltz/manyverse/CONTRIBUTING.md

 If your target OS is Android, you need Android Studio and a recent Android SDK (installable through Android Studio).

-You may need to open your app's `/android` folder in Android Studio, so that it detects, downloads and configures requirements that might be missing, like the NDK and CMake to build the native code part of the project. **OR** download those via the sdkmanager `$ANDROID_HOME/tools/bin/sdkmanager 'ndk-bundle' 'cmake;3.6.4111459'`.
+Add the debug keystore information to the `~/.gradle/gradle.properties` file.

-You can also set the environment variable `ANDROID_NDK_HOME`, as in this example:
+You should also set the environment variable `ANDROID_NDK_HOME`, as in this example:

 ```
 export ANDROID_NDK_HOME=/Users/<username>/Library/Android/sdk/ndk-bundle
 ```

+Then, open this project's `./android` folder in Android Studio (as an existing project), so that it detects, downloads and configures requirements that might be missing, like the NDK and CMake to build the native code part of the project. **OR** download those via the sdkmanager `$ANDROID_HOME/tools/bin/sdkmanager 'ndk-bundle' 'cmake;3.6.4111459'`.
+If Android Studio recommends updating the Gradle plugin, **reject it**.

 Also check out [nodejs-mobile docs](https://code.janeasystems.com/nodejs-mobile/getting-started-android#android-sdk-requirements) for the additional Android SDK requirements on your computer.